-The toolkit will equip and support HBAs involved in the pilot program.
+The toolkit will equip and support HBAs involved in the program.
 It includes planning materials, promotional templates, success stories, and valuable links to various NAHB workforce development resources.

 Find Your Local Chapter

 The best place to start is to find a club near you.
-Visit the Boys and Girls club online directory to determine the clubs in your area.
+Visit the Boys & Girls club online directory to determine the clubs in your area.
 Your members might already have connections with your local club.

 Explore Existing Relationships